Artis Lazdiņš: Piast Gliwice

 In August 2012 Lazdiņš went on trial with the Polish Ekstraklasa club Piast Gliwice and signed a contract with them in September 2012.
 He scored his first goal for the club on 30 March 2013 in a 1–1 league match draw against Jagiellonia Białystok.
 The 2012-13 season, which was the debut season for Piast since the return to the Ekstraklasa, saw the club finish the league in the 4th position of the table, qualifying for the UEFA Europa League for the first time in the club's history.
 Lazdiņš participated in the second leg of the second qualifying round, when Piast played a 2–2 draw against the Azerbaijani club Qarabağ.
 In his second season with Piast Lazdiņš gradually lost his place in the starting line-up, playing just seven league and two cup matches for the club.

-Return to FK Jelgava
+Return to Jelgava

-On 26 March 2014, the return of Lazdiņš was officially confirmed by his former club FK Jelgava.
+On 26 March 2014, the return of Lazdiņš was officially confirmed by his former club Jelgava.
 Despite suffering from a long-term injury in the second half of the season, Lazdiņš participated in 18 league matches as well as the UEFA Europa League qualifiers, ceding to the Norwegian side Rosenborg over two legs in the first qualifying round of the tournament.
 He helped Jelgava win the Latvian Cup and reach bronze medals in the domestic championship for the first time in the club's history.

 Saldus SS/Leevon

-On 19 March 2020, Lazdiņš joined Latvin club Saldus SS/Leevon.
+On 19 March 2020, Lazdiņš joined Latvian club Saldus SS/Leevon.

 Greifswalder FC

 In February 2022, Lazdiņš moved to German club Greifswalder FC of the fifth-tier NOFV-Oberliga Nord.
+At the end of the 2022–23 season he left the club and retired from playing.